A comprehensive overview of the chemistry program can be found on the Graduate School website.

 Incoming students may participate in the optional summer research program with the support of a faculty member.
 They may contact faculty directly to arrange for early arrival in their lab.
-That faculty member will serve as the student’s temporary advisor through the summer and fall.
+That faculty member will serve as the student’s temporary adviser through the summer and fall.

 Graduate students are required to teach for at least two semesters at half time or one semester full time.
 This requirement is usually satisfied during the second academic year.
 International students must successfully complete the English proficiency exam before teaching.